ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

 encoding
   Specifies which encoding the local JCL file should be converted from and to, before submitting the job.

-  This option is only supported for when *location=local*.
+  This option is only supported for when :emphasis:`location=local`.

   If this parameter is not provided, and the z/OS systems default encoding can not be identified, the JCL file will be converted from UTF-8 to IBM-1047 by default, otherwise the module will detect the z/OS system encoding.